frob/frob.github.com/content/posts/2014-05-06-creating-screen-reader-friendly-read-more--links.md

 So here (example is in scss) you can see that we are using a simple technique, borrowed from image replacements to make the text invisible but still seen by screen readers to hide the text.
 After that, we just replace it with the after pseudo selector ```:after``` to show whatever text we want to display for "READ MORE."

-## What about multilagual sites?!?!
+## What about multilingual sites?!?!

 Just add a body class for each language and then adjust the content rule accordingly.